eliona-smart-building-assistant/abb-free-at-home-app/README.md

 - `API_TOKEN`: defines the secret to authenticate the app and access the Eliona API.

 - `API_SERVER_PORT`(optional): define the port the API server listens.
-The default value is Port `3000`. <mark>Todo: Decide if the app needs its own API.
-If so, an API server have to implemented and the port have to be configurable.</mark>
+The default value is `3000`.

 - `LOG_LEVEL`(optional): defines the minimum level that should be [logged](https://github.com/eliona-smart-building-assistant/go-utils/blob/main/log/README.md).
 The default level is `info`.

 ### Database tables ###

-<mark>Todo: Describe other tables if the app needs them.</mark>

 The app requires configuration data that remains in the database.
-To do this, the app creates its own database schema `template` during initialization.
+To do this, the app creates its own database schema `abb_free_at_home` during initialization.
 To modify and handle the configuration data the app provides an API access.
-Have a look at the [API specification](https://eliona-smart-building-assistant.github.io/open-api-docs/?https://raw.githubusercontent.com/eliona-smart-building-assistant/app-template/develop/openapi.yaml) how the configuration tables should be used.
+Have a look at the [API specification](https://eliona-smart-building-assistant.github.io/open-api-docs/?https://raw.githubusercontent.com/eliona-smart-building-assistant/abb-free-at-home-app/develop/openapi.yaml) how the configuration tables should be used.

-- `template.configuration`: Contains configuration of the app.
+- `abb_free_at_home.configuration`: Contains configuration of the app.
 Editable through the API.

-- `template.asset`: Provides asset mapping.
+- `abb_free_at_home.asset`: Provides asset mapping.
 Maps broker's asset IDs to Eliona asset IDs.

 **Generation**: to generate access method to database see Generation section below.